 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Part 8.
 Conclusions.
 The auteristic traits of any director can have a strong, almost unstoppable effect on a film and its subject matter.
 This often ranges from stylistic visual aestheticism to more thematic trends in a director’s body of work.
-For … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 9 (Conclusions).
+For this case study of the work of Ken Russell, this … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 9 (Conclusions).

 Part 1.
 Part 2.
 The Dramatisation of History in The Debussy Film (1965).
 For a film relatively early on in Russell’s portrayals of classical composers, The Debussy Film is surprisingly knowing about the director’s position as story-teller in the relaying of history to the viewer.
-The history of the French “impressionist” composer, Claude Debussy, is … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 3 (The Debussy Film).
+The history of the French “impressionist” composer, Claude Debussy, is one of the more dramatic that Russell chooses to recreate … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 3 (The Debussy Film).